Lachee/discord-rpc-csharp/README.md

 There is currently no nuget package available.
 One will be released in the future when this project is in a stable state.

 **Unity3D Game Engine**
+Download the Unity Package for a quick setup [DiscordRPC_Unity.unitypackage](https://github.com/Lachee/discord-rpc-csharp/raw/master/DiscordRPC_Unity.unitypackage).
+This maybe a older version of the project.

 Unity3D has a limitation with its managed version of pipes.
 It does not support asynchronous mode (even in .NET 4.6) and will block waiting for a read to finish.
 Aborting a read will cause a hard freeze of the editor.

 This library provides a solution that should only be used when this problem occurs.
 It is a native library and as such is platform specific and needs to be built for every planned release platform (win32, win64, mac, linux).